Attribute-based access control end-to-end guide

 Image showing Add labels being selected on the Labels tab

 A list of all labels in your organization appears.
-Select RHD to add the label for PHI/Regulated Health Data.
-Allow for a few moments for a blue check mark to appear beside the label, and then select Save.
+Select RHD to add the label for PHI/Regulated Health Data and then select Save.

 Image showing the RHD label being selected and saved